|

 Instructions

-1. Begin by washing and drying the oranges.
-Cut the oranges ends off the oranges.
-Discard the ends.
+2. Wash and dry the oranges well.
+Cut the ends off the oranges.
+Discard ends.

-4. Pour the oranges into a large stock pot.
-Add the sugar, juice of one lemon, and 1/3 cup of water.
+5. Pour the oranges into a large stock pot.
+Add the sugar, juice of one lemon and 1/3 cup of water.
 Mix it with a wooden spoon to combine.

-5. Set it over medium heat.
-Bring it to a simmer and reduce heat to medium-low.
+6. Set it over medium heat.
+Bring it to a boil and reduce heat to medium-low.

 Notes